What Every Attorney Needs to Know about Escrow Accounts, IOLA, and Ethics

 participating financial institution.
 Banks vary widely in terms of the "net yield" (interest rate less service fees) their IOLA accounts pay into the IOLA Fund.
 See the list of banks with rate and fee information

-Attorney Escrow Accounts, Third Edition is a handy reference for newly admitted and seasoned attorneys and their clients.
-It comprehensively covers the most common situations where attorneys handle client funds and clearly discusses the legal
+Attorney Escrow Accounts, Fourth Edition is a handy reference for newly admitted and seasoned attorneys.
+It comprehensively covers the most common situations where attorneys handle client funds and clearly discusses the legal and ethics issues encountered.

 Due to the fiduciary nature of the attorney-client relationship, an attorney must separate from his own properties and endeavor to keep those funds and other properties belonging to the client.